Anger management: Individuals with intellectual disabilities

 The need for anger management is also evident in situations where individuals with intellectual disabilities are prescribed psychotropic medication as the result of aggressive or self-injurious behavior.
 The medication's role as a chemical restraint does not help modify the underlying cause of aggression.

-In a meta-analysis reviewing 80 studies, behavioral-based interventions were found to be generally effective in modifying aggressive behavior in people with mild mental retardation.
+In a meta-analysis reviewing 80 studies, behavioral-based interventions were found to be generally effective in modifying aggressive behavior in people with mild intellectual disability.
 Additionally, cognitive behavioral therapy as administered by lay therapists was found to be effective, which supports the feasibility of such anger management programs.

 Research shows over half of the population of Americans with intellectual disabilities displays violent and aggressive actions somewhat regularly.
 People with a learning disability tend to express anger and aggression to even those who help them on a daily basis.
 Adults with intellectual disabilities are at high risk of acting aggressive and being sent to clinics due to their actions.